Severe Consequences of a PFA

 A PFA can haunt you like a criminal record.
 It can hurt your reputation, your relationships, and your future.

 The Pennsylvania State Police maintains a registry of all PFA orders issued in the state.
 The PFA is also listed on the civil docket, which can be searched online for free by employers, family members, friends, and others.
 Details of your case may be seen on the civil docket even after the PFA expires.
+We aim to avoid a Final PFA for our clients so that we can then erase the PFA record from public view and protect their reputations.

 Don’t let a PFA ruin your life.
 Call Spivak Law Firm at (412) 344-4900 or toll free at (800) 545-9390.